LidijaAl/activeBox/README.md

 ## Overview
-   This is a ActiveBox project written in HTML, CSS, and Javascript.
+   This is the ActiveBox project written in HTML, CSS, and Javascript.

 ## Screenshot